zdunseth/open-phytoliths-website/content/en/authors/celine-kerfant/_index.md

 I am an archaeobotanist who is focusing on tropical past plant-based technology (covering periods as far back as prehistory) through the study of plant anatomy, phytolith and ethnobotany.

-I am currently working as a research assistant in the FAIR Phytoliths Project.
+I am currently working as a research associate in the FAIR Phytoliths Project.